daurrutia/aPowerShellToolbox/README.md

 # myPowerShell
-A place to host any bits of .psX1 files that have served me at some point in time.
+A place to host any bits of .psX1 files that I have written and served me at some point in time.